 If you don’t want to encounter problems down the road, be sure your budget is realistic.
-To do that, steer clear of making these rookie mistakes:
+To do that, follow our tips on how to avoid HOA budget mistakes:

 #1 Don’t Create General Categories